EgwDean/Digital-Telecommunications-Project-24-25/README.md

 # Digital-Telecommunications-Project-24-25
 Undergraduate project of the CEID course: Digital-Telecommunications.
+It features a PCM uniform and a non-uniform quantizer, a DPCM system and an M-PAM system.